-Section 7.2 What is an exception?

-Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a "formulary exception."

-Asking for removal of a restriction on coverage for a drug is sometimes called asking for a "formulary exception."

-Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a "tiering exception."
+Legal Terms Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a formulary exception.
+Asking for removal of a restriction on coverage for a drug is sometimes called asking for a formulary exception.
+Asking to pay a lower price for a covered non-preferred drug is sometimes called asking for a tiering exception.

-If a drug is not covered in the way you would like it to be covered, you can ask us to make an "exception."
+If a drug is not covered in the way you would like it to be covered, you can ask us to make an exception.
 An exception is a type of coverage decision.

 For us to consider your exception request, your healthcare provider or other prescriber will need to explain the medical reasons why you need the exception approved.
-Here are : two examples of exceptions that you or your healthcare provider or other prescriber can ask us to make:
+Here are two examples of exceptions that you or your healthcare provider or other prescriber can ask us to make:

-- 1. Covering a Part D drug for you that is not on our Drug List.
-If we agree to cover a drug not on the Drug List, you will pay \$0 for the covered medication. - 2.
+- 1. Covering a Part D drug for you that is not on our "Drug List."
+If we agree to cover a drug not on the "Drug List", you will pay \$0 for the covered medication. - 2.
 Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List".
 If we agree to make an exception and waive a restriction for you, you pay \$0 for the covered medication.